-You'd probably notice that slowdown even if you were just checking email.
-You wouldn't notice Bitdefender's 17 percent hit unless you were intensively using the processor already.
+You'd probably notice that full-scan slowdown even if you were just checking email.
+You wouldn't notice ESET's 12% hit unless you were intensively using the processor already.

-Likewise, Panda Free Antivirus (7.4 percent) had less of a quick-scan slowdown than AVG (10.3 percent).
-But Panda's full-scan slowdown was in the middle at 23 percent, while AVG's was less than half that at 11 percent.
+Likewise, Avast Free Antivirus (4.4%) had less of a background impact than its sibling AVG AntiVirus Free, (5.2%).
+But Avast's full-scan slowdown was the heaviest at 53%, while AVG's was less than half that at 25%.

 Most antivirus brands offer three or four different paid Windows programs, all sharing the same basic protections but adding a few more extra features with each increase in price.